LiterallyTheOne/os_lab/docs/session_1.md

 ```

 The result of this command should show you the
-current working directory that you are at.
+current working directory that you are in.